PartikaJain/CBDL_DWI_script/Main analysis codes/README_Language_vs_Age_LME.md

 ---

-## 📄 License
-MIT (recommended) — update this section to your preferred license.

----

 ## 🙋 Troubleshooting
 - **Convergence warnings**: try `bobyqa` optimizer and/or scale predictors.
 - **Singular fit**: check random‑effects structure or category sparsity in `Edu`.